duckdb/duckdb-web/docs/guides/python/jupyter.md

 import duckdb
 import pandas as pd
 # No need to import duckdb_engine
-#  SQLAlchemy will auto-detect the driver needed based on the connection string!
+#  jupysql will auto-detect the driver needed based on the connection string!

 # Import jupysql Jupyter extension to create SQL cells
 %load_ext sql